 Aside from countries that have banned vapes, and those that have no vaping regulations, most nations simply use the legal adult age to set the minimum age to buy vapor products.

 Some countries have a national legal age, but individual states or provinces set legal ages that are higher.
 Canada, for example, has a national minimum age of 18, but many provinces and territories have set 19 as the age to buy vaping products.
 In Australia sales of nicotine-containing consumer products (except cigarettes) are illegal, but non-nicotine vapes are allowed, and the age to purchase varies from state to state.

-If you’re planning on traveling to another country with vaping products, you should check before you leave with authorities in that country to find the most recent information on vaping laws and practices.
+If you’re planning on traveling to another country with vaping products, you should check with authorities in that country before you leave to find the most recent information on vaping laws and practices.

 No one knows when adolescence ends and adulthood begins.
-In fact, it’s different for everyone.
+In fact, it’s different for every person.
 But legislators must decide on a legal age of majority—the age at which a young person is allowed to vote, enter contracts, apply for credit, serve in the military, and buy alcohol, tobacco, and other products considered inappropriate for children.

-Legislators try to choose an age at which most young people have more adult traits than childish ones.
+Legislators try to choose an age at which most young people have more adult traits than adolescent ones.
 The age is always a compromise, but it recognizes that we grant adults liberty to make many choices that involve risk.
 Tobacco 21 is an extraordinary law because it judges smoking (and vaping) to be so risky that the choice to do it must be taken away from young adults who are trusted to drive a car, buy a house, get married, go skydiving, or fight in a war.
 Most countries around the world have not found sufficient evidence to support the need for such an extreme measure.